Delmita, Texas

 Delmita is a census-designated place in Starr County, Texas, United States.
 Its elevation is 272 feet (83 m).
 Although Delmita is unincorporated, it has a post office, with the ZIP code of 78536.
-This CDP was new for the 2010 census, with a population of 216.
+This CDP was new for the 2010 census.
+As of the 2020 census, Delmita had a population of 186.

 The community was founded as Zaragosa in 1919, then was changed to Delmita on April 1, 1931 because of confusion with the Reeves County community of Saragosa.
 The community's first post office was established soon after the community, and a new post office was constructed in 1991.
 Delmita's importance has declined through the years; in 1940, it was the most important community in the northeastern part of the county, but it has since been overshadowed by San Isidro.

 Geography

 Delmita is located at (26.685150, -98.423067).

 Education

 The CDP is within the San Isidro Independent School District.

 Demographics

 Delmita first appeared as a census designated place in the 2010 U.S. census.